sharife/goldenthread-v2/site/content/_index.md

       ***Now released as a radio play: free to listen and share!***
   - image: https://ucarecdn.com/ae9947bd-d39e-435b-88dd-2ad9a7f4c0b3/
-    subtitle: \*Leila's Quest for Flight\* is now a radio play!
+    subtitle: "*Leila's Quest for Flight* is now a radio play!"
     cta: Click to Learn More!
     link: /donate/
-    text: After touring to forty Bay Area schools and libraries, we are thrilled to announce a **radio play adaptation** of audience favorite *Leila's Quest for Flight* just in time for the holiday season!
-To be released **November 10th** as a streamable podcast, this inspirational story will be free to access from the comfort of your home and to share with loved ones near and far.
+    text: After touring to forty Bay Area schools and libraries, our audience favorite *Leila's Quest for Flight* is now a radio play releasing just in time for the holiday season!
+To be released November 10th as a streamable podcast, this inspirational story will be free to access from the comfort of your home and to share with loved ones near and far.
   - image: https://ucarecdn.com/6a48ae34-b3ed-4fa5-8fdc-b20101d4383a/
     subtitle: "NO SUMMARY: Online Conversations with Artists that Don't Fit in a Box!"
     cta: Read More Now